wuxxin/machine-bootstrap/NOTES.md

 + extend: connect.sh initrdluks|recoverymount --unsafe for extra safety for encryption key
     + checks after connecting if gatewaydev is emulated, aborts if emulated
     + use --unsafe if you know you're connecting to a vm
++ ubuntu: after hardreset, recovery should be auto selected as fallback
 + gitops: make target system also honor http_proxy on gitops install
 + clevis integration
 + optional use of tmux for long running ssh connections of bootstrap.sh